-The investment tax credit (ITC) for the financial services industry expired for property placed in service on or after October 1, 2015.
+The investment tax credit (ITC) for the financial services industry expired for property placed in service on or after October 1.
+2015.

-Business corporations taxable under Article 9-A may claim an employment incentive credit (EIC) for the two years immediately succeeding the tax year for which an ITC is allowed.
+Business corporations taxable under Article 9-A may claim an employment incentive credit (EIC) for the two years immediately succeeding the tax year for which an ITC was allowed.
+However, the EIC for the first succeeding year has expired.
+You may only compute the EIC for the second succeeding year.
 (See Schedule A - Employment incentive credit).